 We love baked cauliflower pakora.
-In this house, we all love cauliflower and we also all love pakora.
-But frying the pakora is a hassle and not the most healthy option, so I came up with this idea to bake the cauliflower pakora and it was an instant hit with everyone.
+In my house, we all love Indian food and we also all love pakora.
+But frying the pakora is a hassle and not the most healthy option, so I came up with the idea to bake the pakora and it was an instant hit with everyone.
 I am sure when you try it, you will love it too.
 Anyone that like Indian food will love this recipe.
 It is a perfect snack for kids and adults alike.

 Similar ingredients to the fried pakora, but only this version of pakora is baked.